 Despite low prices for energy and metals, executives expressed confidence in the company's trajectory during a Friday earnings call.
 As part of its 2020 guidance, Covanta now predicts between $415 million and $445 million in EBITDA, along with $100 million to $140 million free cash flow.

 - Covanta's dominance in the WTE market continues to pay off, especially in regions like the Northeast, and pricing growth has continued at rates similar or above what's being reported by major landfill companies.
 Rollover benefits from some 2019 contracts will likely boost same-store tip fee growth in the 4% range for 2020.

 - The company intends to spend an estimated $430 million or more on maintenance this year to strengthen certain facilities.
-This includes the installation of a baghouse at SEMASS in the Boston region – among the company's most profitable plants – to "increase reliability and performance" according to CEO Steven Jones.
+This includes the installation of a baghouse at SEMASS in the Boston region – among the company's most profitable plants – to "increase reliability and performance" according to CEO Steve Jones.

 - Jones also reported "active discussions with multiple client communities" about new or replacement capacity in the United States.
 While he acknowledged those development cycles "can be long," Jones indicated an increasingly optimistic expectation that new U.S. capacity will happen eventually.

 While much of Covanta's infrastructure growth continues to be in other countries, executives also sounded an upbeat tone about the potential to keep increasing overall profile waste volumes at higher price points.
 Within that category, regulated medical waste (RMW) revenue grew by 40% in 2019 and Jones reiterated Covanta's plans "to become the clear leader in wholesale disposal for must-incinerate RMW in the U.S."